katungi/React-cli-section/readme.md

 ## Why React and not Node

-The most significant advantage of using React over Node.js is that React takes away all the pains of parsing arguments and does them in the background.
+React takes away all the pains of parsing arguments and does them in the background.

-React also allows you to work with components and render these components to the terminal like you would in a browser.
+React also allows you to render components to the terminal like you would in a browser.

+Ink allows you even to use flexbox, meaning no more using coloured string outputs like you would in Node.

 To make a CLI using React, we use a library called [INK](https://github.com/vadimdemedes/ink) to make our work easier.

-Ink allows you even to use flexbox, meaning no more using coloured string outputs like you would in Node.

 Some popular applications made with React and INK include.